pglevy/wiki-import-test/Project-story-—-USWDS-Screener-Prototyping-Tool.md

 ## Defining the problem and scoping a soluion

 Before filing a complaint relating to HIPPA violations with the Health and Human Services Office for Civil Rights (HHS OCR), people are first taken through a “complaint portal assistant”.
-We discovered a number of blockers during baselines testing:
+We discovered a number of blockers during baseline testing:

 - It was not clear that the assistant was a screener.
 - It was extremely difficult to understand.